-As part of our approach to safeguarding, Vernon Park Primary School has created and embedded a culture of openness, trust, and transparency in which our values and expected behaviour (as set out in our staff handbook and safer working practice) are constantly lived, monitored and reinforced by all staff (including supply teachers, volunteers and contractors) and where all concerns are dealt with promptly and appropriately.
-Staff are encouraged and should feel confident to self-refer, if they have found themselves in a situation, which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.
+Safer culture- As part of our approach to safeguarding, Vernon Park Primary School has created and embedded a culture of openness, trust, and transparency in which our values and expected behaviour as set out in our Staff Handbook and Code of Conduct.
+Safer working practice are constantly lived, monitored and reinforced by all staff (including supply teachers, volunteers and contractors) and where all concerns are dealt with promptly and appropriately.

+Staff are encouraged and should feel confident to self-refer, if they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.
 This includes where concerns may be felt to be deliberately invented or malicious; such allegations are extremely rare and as such all concerns should be reported and recorded.

-As part of our ongoing commitment to safeguarding, we work to ensure we have a culture where everyone has a voice.
-All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in Vernon Park Primary School safeguarding regime, and know that such concerns will be taken seriously by the senior leadership team.
+As part of our ongoing commitment to safeguarding we work to ensure we have a culture where everyone has a voice.
+All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the school's safeguarding regime and know that such concerns will be taken seriously by the senior leadership team.

-If there are concerns about a colleague, or any other adult in our setting, then these should be shared with the Head, or the Deputy in their absence.
+If there are concerns about a colleague, or any other adult in our setting then these should be shared with the Headteacher, or the Deputy in their absence.

-If there are concerns about the Head, then these should be shared with Stephen Campbell, Chair of Governors c/o Vernon Park Primary School.
+If there are concerns about the Headteacher, then these should be shared with the Chair of Governors, Prof Stephen Campbell.

-Our Whistleblowing/Confidential Reporting policy is displayed on the Safeguarding Notice Board in the PPA Room.
+Our Whistleblowing policy is displayed on the Safeguarding Notice Board in the PPA Room.